 You want to be certain that your dog’s ear drums are intact as you don’t want to damage the ears and hearing with any fluids when the ear drums are not intact.

 Please never use Apple Cider Vinegar pure as it is too concentrated to use without diluting it with water.
-The dilution 1 part ACV and 1 part water is good for most topical applications.
+The dilution 1 part ACV and 1 part warm water is good for most topical applications.

 Direct Application Of Apple Cider Vinegar Dilution

 Application is easy with a syringe or a little squirt bottle to flush the ear with the ACV/Water Mix, just making sure to not insert the syringe down into the ear canal to avoid injuring the drum.
 After massaging the side of the ear, your dog will shake the access fluid out and the area and accessible part of the ear should be dried off with a cloth.
 You want to do this twice daily with an existing ear infection until all cleared up and then a couple of times a week to maintain healthy ears.

 Even if your dog only has one infected ear, you always want to treat both.